Plain English Summary

 Topic: Children; Subtopic: Allergy, Infect &Immun; Disease: All Diseases; Topic: Dermatology; Subtopic: Dermatology; Disease: Dermatology

-Patients will received anti-IgE/Xolair/omalizumab or placebo for 24 weeks, and will be followed up for a further 24 weeks.
+Patients will receive anti-IgE/Xolair/omalizumab or placebo for 24 weeks, and will be followed up for a further 24 weeks.
 Dosage and frequency of treatment will be determined by the standard manufacturer’s dosing tables, and will be administered by subcutaneous injection.

 Primary outcome measures